facebook/react-native/docs/GettingStarted.md

 <block class="mac ios" />

-Use the React Native command line tools to generate a new React Native project called "AwesomeProject", then run `react-native run-ios` inside the newly created folder.
+Use the React Native command line interface to generate a new React Native project called "AwesomeProject", then run `react-native run-ios` inside the newly created folder.

 ```
 react-native init AwesomeProject